 Knowledge Capture

-PassedKnowledge Capture is a documentation specialist skill that helps organize discovered knowledge during development work.
-It provides templates and workflows for categorizing documentation into domain rules, technical patterns, and external interfaces, with built-in deduplication protocols to prevent fragmented documentation.
+PassedThis skill helps developers document and organize knowledge discovered during development work.
+It categorizes information into business rules (domain), technical patterns, and external service interfaces, with built-in deduplication to prevent fragmented documentation.

 Skill Content